Ranxware/RanxwareV4/do-not-readme.md

 * ...and many more!

 ### Closet Cheating
-Ranxware is also designed for cheaters who want to be kept undetected while still gaining advantages against their opponents.
+Ranxware is also designed for cheaters who want to stay undetected by moderators while still gaining advantages against their opponents.
 Some features of which can include:
 * Silent Aim
 * ESP Visuals